Evaluating the Robustness of Trigger Set-Based Watermarks Embedded in Deep Neural Networks: Evaluation

 The right half of the table summarizes the results for the adaptive attacks.
 Note in the table that the adaptive attacks further destroyed schemes that were robust to the non-adaptive attacks.
 For instance, \wmnoise and \wmunrelated models exhibited significant trigger set recall drops.
-On the other hand, the GTSRB model with \wmunrelated was still robust to the adaptive attack.
-This is because the collected arbitrary images from CIFAR-100 with their output labels, which are used for fine-tuning \wmunrelated, help to resist unlearning \owner's trigger set.
-Note that the primary goal of these CIFAR-100 images is to preserve the test accuracy of \wmunrelated after conducting the fine-tuning attack.
-In case of GTSRB, 10\% of its test data was enough to preserve the test accuracy.
-Therefore, we removed the arbitrary images from CIFAR-100 when fine-tuning \wmunrelated, and \owner's trigger set recall then decreased to 0\%.
-Considering that the adversary can take either approach, we conclude that \wmunrelated is vulnerable to the adaptive fine-tuning attack.
+On the other hand, the GTSRB model with \wmunrelated was robust to the adaptive attack.
+Recall that we collected an extra set of images when conducting fine-tuning attacks to preserve the test accuracy.
+We observed that this extra set hindered unlearning the trigger set of the GTSRB model with \wmunrelated.
+Specifically, we found that if we exclude this set when launching the attacks, we can successfully decrease the trigger set recall down to 0\% without loss of test accuracy.
+Considering that the adversary can either include or exclude this extra set when launching fine-tuning attacks, we conclude that \wmunrelated is also vulnerable to the adaptive fine-tuning attack.

+We also observed that adaptive attacks are worse than non-adaptive attacks in several cases.
+For instance, the non-adaptive and adaptive fine-tuning attacks against the GTSRB model with \wmcontent reduce the trigger set recall to 0.36\% and 53.96\%, respectively.
+We carefully analyzed these cases and founded that the performance of autoencoders used for conducting adaptive attacks varies considerably based on the target watermarking algorithms.
+Figure~\ref{fig:reconst-sample} shows examples of \owner's key images and autoencoder-generated images.
+Note from the figure that the autoencoders trained to simulate \wmnoise is capable of generating an image that has a distribution similar to that of \owner's key images.
+On the other hand, the autoencoders reported poor performance against a watermarking scheme embedding contents, which requires more sophisticated trigger generation.
+We thus conclude that this performance difference has affected the success of adaptive attacks in removing the embedded trigger sets.